Ongoing - Monarch Sculpture Park - we are hoping to be able to open this in the summer for limited access! Keep checking back for updated info.

 Sunny Sunny Sunny days are ahead as we continue our summer.
 Get our and enjoy the trails.
-Have you peeked at the new bridge across Pacific?
-It's on track to be completed soon.
+The bridges over Pacific Avenue are open and ready for use.

 The mission the Woodland Trail Greenway Association is to advocate for and partner in the development of a publicly-owned multiuse trail and greenway from Pioneer Park to McAlister Springs, linking the cities of Lacey, Olympia and Tumwater in Washington State.